hans-lizihan/11785-project/readme.md

 ## Code Set 3: CartoonGAN_Experiment.ipynb
 In this code set, we modified the CartoonGAN model to pre-process the source image before it is feed into the network.
 We are doing pre-processing for the same reason as above, but the pre-processing is done in another way.
 We first train a GAN model transforming cartoon images into real-world pictures.
 Then use the (trained) generator to transform target data for CartoonGan training.

+### To Run the Code on Google Colab
+Import the ipynb file into the colab.
+Then run it.

-### Install dependencies
+## To Run the Code Locally, Install the following dependencies

 ```
 python -m venv env
 source env/bin/activate
 pip install -r requirements.txt
 ```

-### To Run the Code on Google Colab
-Import the ipynb file into the colab.
-Then run it.

 ## Reference
 Our Project referred to the following repository as the baseline CartoonGAN implementation.